Miloš Krstić (footballer, born 1987)

-Miloš Krstić (born 7 March 1987) is a Serbian professional footballer who plays as midfielder for OFK Beograd.
+Miloš Krstić (born 7 March 1987) is a Serbian retired footballer who played as a midfielder.

 Club career

 Early career

 Krstić first began training with Partizan's youth academy before moving to Čukarički's youth team.
 In 2005, having played in Čukarički's youth system, Krstić trialled with Chelsea as an 18-year-old, although did not sign a contract with them.
 Krstić made his professional debut with FK Rad after which he signed for Olympique de Marseille in 2007.
 Initially he succeeded in Marseille's reserve side and was recognized as a good prospect.
 He was loaned out to Ajaccio in 2008, with whom he appeared in seven Ligue 2 matches.

 OFK Beograd

 In 2009, Krstić returned to Serbia and signed with OFK Beograd.
 He played in one of the most accomplished generation of OFK players in recent years, as the team finished in third place only behind Partizan and Red Star at the end of the 2009-10 season.
 In the summer of 2011, he became a transfer target of Red Star Belgrade.